Brazilian Smoky Quartz Gemstone

 - Ranks 7 on the Mohs scale.

-- Typically translucent, color ranges from gray to brown to black.
+- Typically translucent, color ranges from brown to dark brown.

 - Sourced from Minas Gerais, Brazil.